nadiranzw/Smart-Waste-Management/README.md

 # Smart Waste Management
 We developed a mechanism and a prototype of a shredder waste machine to chop organic and plastic waste based on Internet of Things (IoT).
-The motor control mechanism isn't fully worked out yet, so we really appreciate it if you can help us fix it
+The motor control mechanism isn't fully worked out yet, so we really appreciate it if you can help us to fix it :D

 ### Our Team
 - Adhian Firdausi Susanto as Hardware Electrical & Mechanical ➡️